CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 - **Purchase** – A player may purchase any additional outstanding CP at the values listed on the website at time of preregistration or registration at the door.
 - **EMT/First Aid** – A player who has a first aid or EMT certificate and agrees to act in this capacity may be granted 1 CP.
 To receive the CP the certificate must be verified and valid during the course of the event.

-#### Stamina Points/ST Cost
+#### Stamina

 Every character in Crestfallen starts the game with 5 ST (Stamina) and may purchase additional ST with their CP.
 A Character starts every game with their max ST and may use these ST to fuel skills according to their ST Cost.
 When purchasing skills these ST Costs should be kept in mind, and as such, are listed on the charts for ease of use.
 ST may be regained in many ways and is described in greater detail later in this document.

-#### Energy Points/Energy
+#### Energy

 Some Character’s in Crestfallen may choose to use magic.
 Most of this magic is fueled by [Energy]({{< ref "/rules/skills/#energy" >}}) which may be purchased with CP in the [Magical Combat Skill Category]({{< ref "/rules/skill_categories/#magical-combat-skill-category" >}}) and/or some Lineage Skill Categories.
 A character starts every game with their max Energy and may use these to fuel spells according to their Energy Cost.
 Energy may be regained in many ways and is described in greater detail later in this document.

-#### Essence Points
+#### Essence

 Characters in Crestfallen do not die the way that people do in real life.
 Each character has an amount of life energy known as Essence that they may use to return to life (or for additional uses found in game).
 All characters start with 5 Essence and may gain additional points on rare occasions.
 Occasions may include yearly rule voting meetings (open to all attendees), special events, and currency turn in.

-#### Body Points/Body
+#### Body

 A character’s health is determined by the amount of Body the character has.
-All characters start with 5 Body and may purchase additional based on their  [General Skill Category]({{< ref "/rules/skill_categories/#general-skill-category" >}}) and Lineage Skill Categories.
+All characters start with 5 Body and may purchase additional based on their General Skill Category and Lineage Skill Categories.
 Also, a character’s costume may add an additional 10 Body based on its rating.
-Ratings are determined in the system found below.

-#### Armor Points/Armor

-A character may wear armor, which protects their Body from harm.
-To use armor, the character must purchase the ability to wear armor from the  [General Skill Category]({{< ref "/rules/skill_categories/#general-skill-category" >}}) and/or some Lineage Skill Categories.
-Ratings are determined in the system found below.

-##### Costuming/Armor Rating System

-Costuming and Armor are important in building and maintaining immersion in our imaginary world, so it is critical that we encourage highly immersive kits within the combat rules and our roleplaying beliefs.
-These Phys Reps grant characters Body and Armor after they have received a rating from a marshal using the following guidelines prior to game start.

-**Costuming**: Costuming may grant a character a maximum of 10 Body.
-A marshal will grant the full 10 for a costume that is entirely in period.
-A marshal will reduce a costume value to 5 for minimal visible anachronistic items.
-These items range from logos, cargo pants/sweatpants, modern technology, and brightly colored or clearly modern footwear.
+Costuming grants a character a maximum of 10 body that is entirely in period.
+They will reduce a costume value to 5 for minimal visible anachronistic items, such as logos, cargo pants, sweatpants, modern technology, and brightly colored or clearly modern footwear.
 A marshal will grant 0 for costumes that are blatantly anachronistic.
-This normally is reserved for players that put forth little to no effort to cover/alter their regular everyday attire such as wearing jeans and a t-shirt with a tabard.
-A player exhibiting poor costuming on multiple occasions may be asked to leave for detracting from the game for other players but will generally be warned previously.
+This is reserved for players that put forth little effort to cover or alter their regular attire such as wearing jeans and a t-shirt with a tabard.
+A player exhibiting poor costuming on multiple occasions may be asked to leave for detracting from the game for other players but will be warned.

+#### Armor

+A character may wear armor, which protects their body from harm.
+To use armor, the character must purchase the ability to wear armor from the general skill category or some lineage skill categories.
+A character may only use as much Armor as purchased through skills, though they may always wear armor that is worth more points than this.
+Armor is important in building immersion in our imaginary world.
+These props grant characters armor points after they have received a rating from a marshal prior to game start.
+New players should email pictures of their armor to staff prior to attending an event.

-**Armor**: Armor may grant a character a maximum of 40 Armor points.
-A character gains 5 Armor by covering most of a body area with armor made of/appearing as in period materials.
+Armor grants a character a maximum of 40 armor points.
+There may be skills, spells, and items that grant armor exceeding these amounts.
+This is allowable within the system and will be judged appropriately by the staff during check in and throughout the course of events.
+A character gains 5 armor by covering most of a body area with armor made of/appearing as in period materials.
 A marshal may decide that the armor appears too modern or harms immersion and reduce this total to 2 for the body area.
-Body areas include
+Body areas are

 -	Head
 -	Front Torso
 -	Back Torso
 -	Upper Right Arm
 -	Lower Right Arm
 -	Upper Left Arm
 -	Lower Left Arm
 -	Upper Right Leg
 -	Lower Right Leg
 -	Upper Left Leg
-- Lower Left Leg.
+-	Lower Left Leg

-A character may only use as much Armor as purchased through skills, though they may always wear armor that is worth more points than this.

-Please note that using this system a character may wear a maximum of 40 Armor with an appropriate armor rep and skill purchases.
-There may be skills, spells, and items that grant Armor in addition and exceeding these amounts.
-This is allowable within the system and will be judged appropriately by the staff during check in and throughout the course of events.

-Costuming and Armor must receive a rating prior to entering game.
-This must be notated on the character sheet and signed by a marshal.
-New players are encouraged to email pictures of their Costume/Armor to staff for rating prior to an event.
-This helps reduce confusion for the new player.

-## **<u>Combat</u>**
+## **Combat**

 **Melee Damage –** Melee weapons may be used by any character.
 If the character is not proficient, the weapon will deal 1 damage and may not benefit from any skills that increase the damage of that weapon.
 If the character is proficient, a one handed weapon will deal 2 damage plus any skills that may add to the weapon.
 If the character is proficient, a staff will deal 2 points of damage plus any skills that may add to the weapon.
 If the character is proficient, all other two handed melee weapons will deal 4 points of damage.
 Damage may be altered with appropriate skills and/or item tags.
 Brawlers and Claws are one handed boffer weapons that are green or red in color and represent natural weapons such as claws, wings, tails or fists.